BruceXing24/quadruped_pose/README.md

 ## Quadruped_pose

 ### Introduce:
-This is a quadruped pose controller using robot kinematic.
+This is a quadruped pose controller using robot kinematic and PID.
 This can be used in position control motor quadruped

 ### Environment:
 ubuntu = 22.04 \